Skip to content

 Webhook Listener

-The webhook payload is expected to be in JSON format and must contain the payload from a supported the Git provider, see Supported Git Providers.
+The webhook payload is expected to be in JSON format and must contain the payload from a supported Git Provider or for a OCI artifact.

 The application listens for incoming webhooks on the /v1/webhook endpoint with the port specified by the HTTP_PORT environment variable, see App Settings.